 You might say, “Yulia, why the hell are you going to French, Greek, and Mexican restaurants when you are supposed to stuff your face with bratwurst, potato salad, and pork shoulder?”
 You are correct, and I totally do that.
 In fact, I think Nuremberg does German food exceptionally well.
 If you are visiting the city for a day or two trying traditional Franconian food is an absolute must.

 But “pork on pork on pork”, as a tour guide described German cuisine to me once, is something you can’t have on a daily basis.
 If Nuremberg is not the first city on your trip around Germany, you’ll be thankful that I included options from all over the world.

 In this guide, you’ll find both German and ethnic restaurants, traditional and modern takes on cooking, fine dining and cheap eats.
 Without further ado, here are my favorite, tried-and-true restaurants in Nuremberg.

 My Favorite Restaurant in Nuremberg At the Moment

 My absolute favorite Nuremberg restaurant right now, Globo, is what I’d call casual fine dining.
 The atmosphere is that of a fresh summer garden, with pots of greens hanging from the ceiling and strategically placed on every shelf and window-sill.
 Live-edge wooden tables and wicker chairs add to the rustic vibe.
 In summer, they set tables outside by the monument of Martin-Behaim.

+If you are looking for a vegetarian restaurant in Nuremberg, globo, while not strictly vegetarian, has plenty of options.
 The menu changes often and always features specials, so it’s best to discuss what to order with your waiter.

 globo — Theresienplatz, 1 (in the Old Town)